symbiote-96/documentations/archcraft/after-installing.md

 > git config --list

-Third, install Visual Studio Code (vscode).
+## Third, Install Visual Studio Code (vscode)

 I know, I know.
 Some people could prefer to keep the system in its essence, minimalist, and use some editor like Neovim.
 But let's be practical.
 Everyone use vscode in the industry.
 If you decide to use vscode, run this.

 > sudo pacman -S vscode